surfd4wg/armor_API_CONNECTwise_API_Integration/MANAGE/README.md

 ## Sync Companies

 1. Sync CONNECTwise companies with ARMOR companies.
-  Create 4 new custom fields for company overview in CONNECTwise.
+  - Create 4 new custom fields for company overview in CONNECTwise.
-  This is done in the CONNECTwise portal under System -> Setup Tables.
+  - This is done in the CONNECTwise portal under System -> Setup Tables.
-  -ARMORcompanyId
+  -- ARMORcompanyId
-  -ARMORcompanyName
+  -- ARMORcompanyName
-  -ARMORparentId
+  -- ARMORparentId
-  -ARMORdateUpdated
+  -- ARMORdateUpdated

 2. Get ARMOR company accounts and addresses
   Run python3 script ARMOR_get_accounts_list_and_addresses.py